Cody Asche: Boston Red Sox

 On May 3, 2019, Asche's contract was purchased by the Boston Red Sox; he was subsequently assigned to the Double–A Portland Sea Dogs.
 In 23 games for Portland, he slashed .208/.363/.292 with one home run, eight RBI, and three stolen bases.
 Asche elected free agency following the season on November 4.

 On December 20, 2019, Asche signed a minor league contract with the Minnesota Twins.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Asche became a free agent on November 2, 2020.

 Coaching career

-Philadelphia Phillies

 On March 31, 2021, it was announced that Asche was hired as the hitting coach for the Clearwater Threshers, the Low-A affiliate of the Philadelphia Phillies.

-Baltimore Orioles

 Asche joined the Baltimore Orioles as the organization’s upper–level hitting coordinator beginning with the 2022 season.
 He was promoted to manager Brandon Hyde's coaching staff as its offensive strategy coach for the 2023 season on November 8, 2022.
 On November 5, 2024, the Orioles named Asche their hitting coach for the 2025 season.

-Detroit Tigers

-Asche departed the Orioles on November 4, 2025 to become the assistant hitting coach for the Detroit Tigers.
+Asche departed the Orioles on November 4, 2025, to become the assistant hitting coach for the Detroit Tigers.